 The risk of DNA was greater with increasing deprivation, with the risk higher for men than women in each decile (Figure 1).
-In the most deprived decile, 13% and 16% of appointments for females and males respectively resulted in a DNA but only 4% and 6% in the least deprived decile.
-The risk of DNA in NHS Highland was lower than the NHSScotland findings, however, they were at their nearest in the most deprived decile with a difference of 1.8 and 0.9 percentage points for males and females respectively.
+This reflected the national pattern of DNAs, however, NHS D&G had a consistently lower risk.
+In the most deprived decile: 10% and 13% of appointments for females and males respectively resulted in a DNA but only 2% and 3% in the least deprived decile.

-Figure 1: Crude percentage DNA by Scottish SIMD deciles and sex for Scotland and NHS Highland (2002/03-2011/12 combined for all specialties)
+Figure 1: Crude percentage DNA by Scottish SIMD deciles and sex for Scotland and NHS D&G (2002/03-2011/12 combined for all specialties)

-There has been a small decline in the risk of female outpatient appointments resulting in DNA over time across SIMD deciles.
-The risk for males in the most deprived decile has been relatively flat, however, it rose in 2011/12.
-The difference between deciles has remained similar for females in the 10-year period; males, however, have experienced spikes in the time period where the difference has increased (Figures 2 and 3).
+There has been a small decline in the percentage of outpatient appointments resulting in DNA over time across SIMD deciles.
+The difference between deciles has remained similar for males and females from 2009-2012 (Figures 2 and 3).